ABSTRACT

 Since 1990, the use of simulators has become an integral part of the educative process in anesthesiology and intensive care.
 The main concepts are currently enabling changes in medical education with the aim to increase the efficiency and patient safety.

-Several researches have shown that simulator-based training can enhance the transfer of technical and non-technical skills into clinical practice, and effectively supports the changes of attitude and behavior of the trainees, what is very necessary for ICU staffs.11 As part of a multi-modular concept, simulator-based training may facilitate an improvement of quality of care and patient safety.12
+Several researches have shown that simulator-based training can enhance the transfer of technical and non-technical skills into clinical practice, and effectively supports the changes of attitude and behavior of the trainees, what is very necessary for ICU staffs.

 The main benefit of the use of simulation in medical education of Intensive Care is that it allows a risk-free repetitive training of technical skills, its validation and dissemination.